 All first-time, full-time freshmen students are required to enroll in Student Connect, OR 102-0.
-To successfully complete this course, students must attend a six hour, non-credit class.
-The student assumes the responsibility to re-enroll until the course is successfully completed.
-For more information, contact the Dean of Student Life at 316-323-6941.
+To successfully complete this course, students must attend a non-credit class.
+For more information, contact the Director of First Year Experience at 316.218.6373.